-I would like to thank the committee again for their hard work and dedication to the CPHCN.
-This committee is always positive, enthusiastic and full of ideas about how to improve conditions for both healthcare workers and patients in primary healthcare.
-It has been a pleasure to continue to work with such a dedicated team and I look forward to what the next year holds.
+I would like to thank the committee again for their hard work and dedication to the CSTN throughout the year and for organising this conference, to bring you all together to share knowledge and your passion for stomal nursing. it has been a pleasure to work with such a dedicated small team and I hope the work can continue with new committee members stepping up to the challenge.

+Ngā mihi

-Ngā mihi Cathy Leigh, Professional Nursing Advisor
+Cathy Leigh, Professional Nursing Advisor